Alexis Robles-Fradet

 Policy Analyst

-In May 2012, Alexis graduated from University of California, Santa Cruz with a Bachelor of Arts degree in Anthropology and a Bachelor of Arts degree in Modern Literature.
-Her Anthropology senior research thesis focused on comparisons between alternative medicine and western bio-medicine, particular for Mexico’s Yaqui indigenous population.
-Her Modern Literature senior research thesis explored feminist retellings of common fairytales and their effect on feminist writers.
+Alexis graduated from University of California, Santa Cruz with a Bachelor of Arts degree in Anthropology and a Bachelor of Arts degree in Modern Literature.
+Her Anthropology senior research thesis focused on comparisons between alternative medicine and western biomedicine, particularly for Mexico’s Yaqui indigenous population.
+Her Modern Literature senior research thesis explored feminist retellings of common fairytales.

-In May 2017, Alexis earned a Master of Public Health degree from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana.
-The focus of her MPH was in Community Health Sciences and her Public Health Analysis and Culminating experience was on The Effect of Racism on the Mental Health of Black Women in the United States.
+Alexis earned a Master of Public Health degree from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana.
+The focus of her MPH was in Community Health Sciences and her Public Health Analysis and Culminating Experience was on The Effect of Racism on the Mental Health of Black Women in the United States.
 She also earned an additional Graduate Certificate in Program Management.
 While at Tulane University, she interned for the Louisiana Office of Public Health’s Bureau of Family Health as a Health Equity Intern.
-She created informational briefs, presentations, trainings, and fact sheets on health equity issues in New Orleans and Louisiana as a whole.

 Author Archive